Lamine Diack: Corruption

-In 2011 the ethics committee of the IOC conducted a year-long investigation into claims that Diack had received bribes from the bankrupt sports marketing company International Sport and Leisure (ISL).
+In 2011, the ethics committee of the IOC conducted a year-long investigation into claims that Diack had received bribes from the bankrupt sports marketing company International Sport and Leisure (ISL).
 Diack received three payments in 1993 from ISL at a time when the company was in negotiations with the IAAF to sign a marketing contract.
 The IOC described Diack as having "placed himself in a conflict of interest situation".
 Diack claimed that he received the money from supporters after his house burned down.
 Diack was warned for his behavior, with the fact that he was not a member of IOC at the time of the wrongdoing considered a mitigating factor.

+Russian Doping Cover-up and "Full Protection" Extortion Scheme

+In November 2015, Diack and several other top IAAF officials were arrested in France.
+French financial prosecutors charged Diack with passive corruption, aggravated money laundering, and breach of trust.
+A subsequent World Anti-Doping Agency (WADA) independent commission revealed that Diack had masterminded a systemic extortion network known as the "Full Protection" scheme.
+Diack and his inner circle extorted an estimated 3.2 million euros from at least 23 Russian athletes suspected of doping.
+In exchange for these illicit hush-money payments, their positive drug tests were systematically suppressed, allowing them to compete at the London 2012 Summer Olympics.

-In November 2015, Diack and several other top IAAF officials were arrested in France and charged with "passive corruption" and money laundering by French financial prosecutors.
+Furthermore, investigators established that Diack negotiated a $1.5 million deal with Russian sports officials to fund Macky Sall's 2012 presidential election campaign in Senegal, in exchange for intentionally delaying IAAF anti-doping disciplinary procedures.
+WADA concluded that Lamine Diack was personally responsible for organizing and enabling the conspiracy that deeply compromised the integrity of track and field.
+He was charged with "passive corruption" and money laundering by French financial prosecutors.
 Diack was placed under house arrest in Paris and Gabriel Dollé, the former anti-doping manager at the IAAF, was taken into custody in Nice.
 The IOC provisionally suspended Diack, and he resigned his position as an IOC Honorary Member.

 In 2016, the World Anti-Doping Agency reported that with his influence, Diack was able to install two of his sons and a friend into positions that exerted influence over the IAAF.
 The report says that Lamine Diack "was responsible for organizing and enabling the conspiracy and corruption that took place in the IAAF."
 In 2018, Diack was handed an additional charge of "breach of trust" by French prosecutors.

-On 18 June 2020, the trial of Diack and five other people, including his son, concluded.
-Diack was sentenced to jail for four years, two of them suspended.